 Did you know that you can even cook corn on the cob in the sous vide?!
 That’s our son’s favorite side!

-Great Sous Vide Vegetables
+What Temperature to Sous Vide Vegetables

+You can sous vide all kinds of vegetables with precise temperatures!
 One note, you can cook different vegetables together in one water bath, but put them in separate bags.
 Keep an eye on temperature and time as well, so you don’t under or overcook.

 The starchy root reaches its peak tenderness and flavor quality when cooked in a sous vide water bath, with a perfect texture that will please any picky eater you serve.

 The intensity of the already sweet flavors of carrots and parsnips are amplified when prepared under sous vide.
 You can expect a melt-in-mouth tender texture with a juiciness that complements any protein, or as part of a full vegan spread.